Aavild/NewTerminal/README.md

 Please find the needed DLLs on your own in your LethalCompany folder at `\Lethal Company\Lethal Company_Data\Managed` and insert them in a new src/lib folder.

-In any IDE you should be able to build towards either Debug or Release which should target the appropiate folders specified in src/NewTerminal.csproj
+In any IDE you should be able to build towards either Debug or Release which should target the appropriate folders specified in src/NewTerminal.csproj

+Created under the Creative Commons License allowing anyone to copy the code and redistribute it without having to include the license.